-6.1.
-The school is free to determine, within the statutory curriculum content outlined in section 5, what pupils are taught during each year group.

-- 6.2.
-The school always considers the age and development of pupils when deciding what will be taught in each year group. - 6.3.
-The school plans a progressive curriculum, such that topics are built upon prior knowledge taught in previous years as they progress through school to provide a smooth transition to secondary school. - 6.4.
+- 6.1.
+We have decided, within the statutory curriculum content outlined in section 5, what pupils are taught during each year group. - 6.2.
+We considered the age and development of pupils when deciding what will be taught in each year group. - 6.3.
+We plan a progressive curriculum, such that topics are built upon prior knowledge taught in previous years as they progress through school to provide a smooth transition to secondary school. - 6.4.
 The content formally taught in each year group is based on the coverage within the PSHE scheme, HeartSmart, as listed below.
-However, further content will be covered again at other times, for example on themed days and weeks or through Act of Worship or other subject content.
+However, further content will be covered again at other times, for example on themed days and weeks or through Act of Worship or other subject content, including shared books.